hyperledger-archives/sawtooth-core/docs/source/architecture/injecting_batches_block_validation_rules.rst

   backwards from the last transaction in the block.
 The first transaction in the block has index 0.
 The last transaction in the block has index -1.
-If abs(Y) is larger than the number of transactions per block, then there would not be a transaction of type X at Y and the block would be invalid.
+If abs(Y) is larger than the number of transactions per block, then there would not be a transaction of type X at Y and the block would be validated as invalid.
 For example, the string ``XatY:intkey,0`` means the first transaction in the block must be an IntegerKey transaction.

 local
   A transaction must be signed by the same key as the block.
 This rule takes a